 It was a few months after my second miscarriage, a 45-day miscarriage at that.
-Pregnant with my rainbow baby and an elderly woman at church said something that crushed my heart.
+Being pregnant with my rainbow baby and an elderly woman at church said something that crushed my heart.
 She said, “Okay, try not to lose this one”.
 Talk about heart CRUSHING.
-It was the type of quotes about losing a child quote that no future mother wants to hear.
+It was the type of quotes about losing a child that no future mother in deep grief wants to hear.
 A negative quote that will forever be embedded in the mind.

 As if losing a child was something I meant to do.
 Even something that I could have caused.
 God makes no mistakes.

-Oh how I wish their was a response (besides walking away) that I could give her but honestly, I was in shock.
+Oh, how I wish there was a response (besides walking away) that I could give her but honestly, I was in shock.

-God makes no mistakes and although I didnt have a positive experiencing with losing a child quotes said to me, I want you to.
+God makes no mistakes and although I didn’t have a positive experience with grief quotes said to me, I want you to.

-So hear are a few pieces of motivation that I pray help you during this time if you recently lost a child.
+So here are a few pieces of motivation that I pray help you during this time if you recently lost a child.